 Reviewing their website, they are not marketed it as a stem cell procedure but rather state:

 “Lipogems is an innovative therapy option that employs a precisely engineered device to create an injectable micro-fragmented fat tissue made from your own adipose tissue reserves that can be used to repair injured or damaged tissue and provide cushioning and support as your body heals.”

 Despite the fact that they are not marketing it as stem cell therapy, that hasn’t kept physicians from making the leap on their own.

 The “selling point” is that it is a simple and far less invasive procedure than a bone marrow aspiration.
 It certainly is.
 I can and have performed this procedure in less than 30 minutes, and patients have little discomfort if any harvesting the fat cells.

-The problem is that this is not stem cell therapy!
+The problem is that this is not the highest level of stem cell therapy!

 This, or any other device on the market like it, is simply a device to create a fat graft, from what we term a lipoaspirate – a mini-liposuction procedure.
 The fat graft material can be very useful in reconstructive procedures where defects are being filled.
 Basically, it can be used as a “biological filler” and very commonly is used in Cosmetic Plastic Surgery.

 This has been determined to be quite useful for filling in large tendon, ligament, or other soft tissue defects.
 Essentially you can think about it as a soil that we can spread into larger holes in the tissue to “level it out” and then plant high-quality bone marrow MSCs in to stimulate healing.
 This is why you will find some Regenerative Medicine clinics using fat cells possibly as a component of their stem cell procedures.